A Survey on the Local Divisor Technique: Introduction

-Despite (or more accurately \emph{thanks to}) its simplicity, the \emph{local divisor technique} is quite powerful, see \eg \cite{dgk08ijfcs}.
+Despite (or more accurately \emph{thanks to}) its simplicity, the \emph{local-divisor technique} is quite powerful.
 For example, it was used in a new and simplified proof for the Krohn-Rhodes Theorem \cite{DiekertKS12fi}.
-Very recently, the construction of local divisors has also been an essential tool in Kuperberg's work on a linear temporal logic for regular cost functions \cite{Kuperberg14lmcs}.
-In \cite{DiekertKufleitner14tocs} we extended a classical result of Sch\"utz\-en\-ber\-ger from finite words to infinite words by showing that \emph{$\omega$-rational expressions with bounded synchronization delay} characterize star-free languages.
-In 2012 we presented a paper which solved a 25 years old conjecture in formal language theory \cite{DiekertKRW12icalp}.
-We showed that regular languages are {C}hurch-{R}osser congruential.
-We come back to this result in more detail below.
-Our result was obtained in two steps.
+In \cite{dgk08ijfcs} we applied it to derive results on small fragments of first-order definable languages.
+In \cite{DiekertKufleitner14tocs} we extended a classical result of \schuetz from finite words to infinite words by showing that \emph{$\oo$-rational expressions with bounded synchronization delay} characterize star-free languages.
+At ICALP 2012 we presented a paper which solved a 25 years old conjecture in formal language theory \cite{DiekertKRW15jacm}.
+We showed that regular languages are Church-Rosser congruential.
+We come back to this result in more detail in \refsec{sec:crcl}.
+Our result on Church-Rosser languages was obtained in two steps.
 First, we had to show it for regular group languages, which is very difficult and technical.
 This part served as a base for induction.
 The second part uses induction using local divisors.
-This part is actually easy to explain, it will be done in \refsec{sec:crcl}.

-The outline of the paper is as follows.
-In Section~\ref{sec:loc} we give a general framework for the local divisor technique in the context of aperiodic languages (\ie, languages recognized by finite aperiodic monoids).
-We introduce the notion of \emph{localizable language class} as a new abstract concept.

-In the remaining sections we give four applications of the local divisor technique.
-In Section~\ref{sec:mkltl} we apply this technique to linear temporal logic, and in Section~\ref{sec:sd} it is used for a characterization of the aperiodic languages in terms of restricted rational expressions.
-In Section~\ref{sec:crcl} we show how to apply the local divisor technique in the context of string rewrite systems.
-Finally, in Section~\ref{sec:forests} we give a proof of Simon's Factorization Forest Theorem; the proof is the archetype of how to apply the local divisor technique in arbitrary monoids.
+This part is presented here, it is based on the paper \cite{DiekertKW12tcs}.
+The construction of local divisors has also been an essential tool in Kuperberg's work on a linear temporal logic for regular cost functions \cite{Kuperberg14lmcs} which was published 2014.

+The journal version of our 2015-arXiv version appeared 2016 in \cite{DiekertK2016tcs}.
+More recent results are, for example, in \cite{DartoisGK21,DiekertWalter16,GrayS2022}

-\section{Local divisors}
+\section{Local Divisors}

 We will apply the local divisor techniques mainly to monoids.
 However, it is instructive to place ourselves first in the slightly more general setting of semigroups.
 Let $S= (S, \cdot)$ be a finite semigroup.
 A \emph{divisor} $S'$ of $S$ is a homomorphic image of a subsemigroup.
 Let $c \in S$ be any element and consider $cS \cap Sc$.
 We can turn the subset $cS \cap Sc$ into a semigroup by defining a new operation $\circ$ as follows: